lowRISC/opentitan/doc/rm/comportability_specification/index.md

 Where possible (exceptions for inherited IP that is too tricky to convert) all interrupts shall have common naming, hardware interface, and software interface.
 These are described in this section.

+### Event Type Interrupt

-Interrupts are latched indications of defined peripheral events that have occurred and not yet been addressed by the local processor.
+Event type interrupts are latched indications of defined peripheral events that have occurred and not yet been addressed by the local processor.
 All interrupts are sent to the processor as active-high level (as opposed to edge) interrupts.
 Events themselves can be edge or level, active high or low, as defined by the associated peripheral.
 For instance, the GPIO module might detect the rising or falling edge of one its input bits as an interrupt event.